swhitley/WDVoluntaryDeductions/readme.md

 Visual Studio 2012, C#, MVC

 This is a sample web app for enabling self-service of pay input for voluntary deductions in **Workday**.
-One-time deductions are allowed, however, this app does not create ongoing deductions.
+One-time deductions are created by default.
+The code can be modified to allow ongoing pay input (see below).

 This is a sample only.
 Feel free to modify it for your needs and test it thoroughly in your environment.